-Name of Non-P rofit promotes the strategic revitalization of the community in which Name of Non-P rofit carries out social services and housing ng activities for r homeless families.
-Founded in , Name of Non-Profit provides an arra y of neighborh nood assistance projects, education and i ob training programs to transform into a community.
+Name of Non-P rofit promotes the strategic revitalization of the community in which Name of Non-P rofit carries out social services and housi ng activities for r homeless families.
+Founded in , Name of Non-Profit provides an arr ay of neighborh nood assistance projects, education and j ob training programs to transform into a community.